 It took another 6 months until I figured out how to apply for a patent with help from a friend while I worked with local artists and tech people on logos and the web site christinedesign.com.
 Now I have a patent pending and I have set the company philosophy to treat everyone involved with RescueRake™ fairly.
 To be made and serviced in the USA.
 To leave little impact on our environment.
 To contribute to rescue groups as our company grows.
 Available in Europe exclusively from my dear friend Christina Klosterberg http://www.csigora.com/

 In January 2016 we changed the nylon comb rib to medical grade aluminum to work with a future “quick change connector” so both long and short length combs can use one handle.
+We found the quick change hardware was more expensive than buying two rakes and abandoned the “quick change” idea.

-The short length RescueRake™ is now available,
+The short length RescueRake™ is now available.

 I hope you support our goals of providing owners with high quality grooming tools that are always made in the USA; using green methods and ethical practices, and contributing tools to rescue workers, I KNOW you and your pets will LOVE RescueRake™